 You may find that a single conditional logic rule isn’t complex enough for some situations.
-However, it’s possible to add as many conditions as you’d like.
+However, adding as many conditions as you’d like is possible.

-To set this up, we’ll need to add first an Email Address field and a Terms of Service field to our form.
+To set this up, we must first add an Email Address field and a Terms of Service field to our form.